Elemental (Tears for Fears album): Production

 Well, the fact is that I'd always been the songwriter, and Curt relied on me for songs, and those songs were getting less and less as the years progressed...
 And then during The Seeds of Love, I kind of took over as the producer as well, so it was becoming like a one-man band.
 And then in the end it became one in reality.
 We had a lot of shared assets—well, actually a lot of liabilities—after that last tour.
 And I took over the running of the company.
 This is just another phase Tears for Fears is going through."

 Orzabal publicly downplayed Tears for Fears' loss of Curt Smith, stating, "The relationship I had with Curt was like that of a producer to an artist...
 I'd help him get his vocals right and even write his songs for him.
 It wasn't really a shared thing."
-Smith released his first solo album, Soul on Board, on 23 August 1993, over two months after the release of Elemental.
+Smith released his first solo album, Soul on Board, on 23 August 1993, shortly after the release of Elemental, but the album was not a success.

 For much of the writing and recording of Elemental, Orzabal was assisted by musician Alan Griffiths (1959–2017), a longtime acquaintance who had collaborated with Tears for Fears before.
 In 1978, Griffiths became a founding member of the Bristol band Apartment, which became the new wave music band The Escape in 1981.
 In early 1983, The Escape signed with Phonogram Records, making the band label-mates with Tears for Fears.
-In late 1983, The Escape was Tears for Fears' support act; the band broke up in late 1984 and Griffiths and Escape bandmate Nicky Holland became session musicians for Tears for Fears' 1985 world tour.
-Holland played keyboards on Tears for Fears' The Seeds of Love, co-writing the majority of that album's songs, and her former bandmate Griffiths took on a similar songwriting role for the first Tears for Fears album sans Curt Smith.
+In late 1983, The Escape was Tears for Fears' support act, but the band broke up in late 1984 and Griffiths and Escape bandmate Nicky Holland became backing musicians for Tears for Fears' 1985 world tour.
+Holland then continued working with Tears for Fears, becoming an essential figure on The Seeds of Love album, playing keyboards and co-writing the majority of that album's songs with Orzabal, and her former bandmate Griffiths took on a similar role with Tears for Fears in the 1990s after the departure of Curt Smith.
 Orzabal later recalled, "When I split up with Curt, I wrote with Alan Griffiths and we were extremely prolific.
 We'd come up with a song virtually every day.
 Al was a bit of a genius, able to make musical sketches that were easy to jump off and finish into a song.
 That was an amazing period, and it's tougher to write with people you don't know yet."